go-try-it/smartpayfuse-3ds-step-up/README.md

 Steps to use this sample:

 1. Clone this repo
-2. Set-up your webserver to serve `simpleflex.html`; either on your own cloud based hosting - or `localhost`.
+2. Set-up your webserver to serve `simpleflex.html`; either on your own cloud based hosting, or via a local webserver on `localhost`.
 3. Use the go-try-it.com [Create (v2) capture context] (https://documenter.getpostman.com/view/6354187/2s93RTRsZC#33ea5078-4bb3-43c8-b318-6ea0b2558116) request to create a Flex Microform Capture Context JWT
    1. Note 1: be sure to update `targetOrigins` in your version of `simpleflex.html` to match the full path URL where you host the page
    2. Note 2: the URL scheme can *only* be `http` for `localhost`, if hosting `simpleflex.html` somewhere other than `localhost` then you *must* use `https`